Research output per year

 Dr Anusha Seneviratne is an Immunologist specialising in Vascular Disease with an interest in environmental modulators of inflammation.
 She is researching how air pollution increases atherosclerotic vascular disease, and whether naturally-derived anti-inflammatory compounds can provide protection.
 Her previous research focused on macrophage activity in atherosclerotic vascular disease and the protective role of plant-derived drug compounds.

 She is the founder of "Girawa" - an international planetary health education project for youth in Global South countries.
 She is a member of the Education Working Group of the Planetary Health Alliance.
 She contributed to Non-Communicable Diseases report for the World Health Organization and the São Paulo Declaration on Planetary Health.
-She has also aided the development of Cell and Gene Therapies in Industry.
+She has also experience of working in the Cell and Gene Therapy industry.

 Environmental Modulators of Vascular Inflammation